 After breakfast at the hotel, we will head off to one of the most powerful symbols of ancient Chinese civilization – the Great Wall, stretching 6,350 km.
 The Great Wall was built as a defensive structure.
 Construction began during a very unstable time of Chinese history, the warring period of 476 - 221 B.C.
 In the beginning, walls were built at strategic points by different kingdoms to protect their own territories.
 After the first Emperor Qin Shihuang of the Qin Dynasty unified China in 221 B.C., he decided to have the individual walls joined together in order to create one Great Wall.
 It took more than 1 million people and more than 10 years to finish the work.
 In 1987, the Great Wall was added to the UNESCO World Heritage List.

 After time at the wall, we will stop for lunch at a local restaurant.

 The second part of the excursion will take you to the Ming Tombs.
 The Ming Tombs are a group of mausoleums built for 13 Ming emperors, their empresses and their concubines.
 The tombs are located about 31 miles north of Beijing over an area of 25 square miles.
 Two of the tombs, Changling and the most famous, Dingling, an underground palace, are open to the public.
-In the evening you will have a good Chinese dinner.

 After breakfast, check out and transfer to the airport.
 This ends your Trans-Siberian journey.
 We hope that you had a wonderful time and we look forward to welcoming you back to this region of the world sometime in the future!